kgilmer/Sprinkles/README.markdown

 ## Static Operations (methods) ##

-In the simplest case, just apply a Function to some kind of input.
+In the simplest case, just apply a `Function` to some kind of `input`.
 The static method will determine if the input can be iterated over, and if not the function will be applied to the single input.

 ```java